schulle4u/yellow-extensions-schulle4u/csv/README.md

 [Download extension](https://github.com/datenstrom/yellow-extensions/raw/main/downloads/csv.zip) and copy ZIP file into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

+## Acknowledgements

-This extension includes [Light-table-filter](https://codepen.io/chriscoyier/pen/tIuBL) by Chris Coyier, and [Sort-table class](https://github.com/stationer/SortTable)  by Tyler Uebele.
+This extension includes [Light-table-filter](https://codepen.io/chriscoyier/pen/tIuBL) by Chris Coyier, and [Sort-table class](https://github.com/stationer/SortTable)  by Tyler Uebele, as well as code contributions by Mark.
+Thanks for your work!

 ## Developer